toolbarthomas/harbor/README.md

 ## Setup

-Harbor can be included directly within your custom node script:
+Harbor can be included directly within a NodeJS script:

 ```js
 // index.js